-Disability insurance can replace part of your income if you can’t work due to a pregnancy, and help you to prepare for taking time off when your baby arrives.
-But there are a few caveats to this coverage.
+Disability insurance may be able to supplement your income if you can’t work due to pregnancy, making it easier to take time off when your little one arrives.
+But not every expectant mother may be able to get coverage.

 Can I get disability insurance while I’m pregnant?

 To qualify for disability benefits, you must have disability insurance before you become pregnant.
-Otherwise, your insurer won’t cover any claims surrounding your pregnancy or childbirth because it’s considered a pre-existing condition.
+Otherwise, your carrier won’t cover any claims surrounding your pregnancy or childbirth because it’s considered a “pre-existing condition.”

-If you have a group disability plan, pregnancy is usually covered under short-term disability.
+If you have a group disability plan, pregnancy might be covered.
 But if you have an individual policy and choose to stay home while you’re pregnant or after you give birth, disability insurance may not apply since each company treats pregnancy differently.
-Some insurers offer a benefit for up to six weeks after a normal delivery, or up to eight weeks after a c-section.

-However, if you experience complications during pregnancy or in the days, weeks or months after childbirth, you might qualify for additional benefits after the elimination passes.
+However, if you experience complications during pregnancy or in the days, weeks or months following childbirth, you might qualify for benefits after the elimination period has passed.

 Applying for disability insurance before pregnancy

-To make sure you’re covered in case of pregnancy, aim to apply for disability insurance before you start trying.
+To make sure you’re covered in case of pregnancy, aim to apply for disability insurance before you start trying to expand your family.

-If you’ve had healthy pregnancies or births previously, your insurer will likely cover you during future pregnancies.
+If you’ve previously had healthy pregnancies or births, your insurer will likely cover you during future pregnancies.
 But in these situations, your policy might exclude complications from birth or pregnancy:

 - If you’ve previously suffered a miscarriage, preeclampsia or another pregnancy-related complication.